 Furthermore, it is closely correlated with diabetes control.
 It increases your risk of heart disease, stroke, and studies even show some cancers as well.
 Bleeding gums is definitely something to be concerned about if you have it, and there are definitely ways to address it.

-If you or a loved one is experiencing bleeding gums and looking for a dentist in Calgary, contact Inglewood Family Dental to arrange your free consultation.
+If you or a loved one is experiencing bleeding gums and looking for a dentist in Calgary, contact Inglewood Family Dental to arrange your consultation.
 We look forward to helping you stop your bleeding gums, and putting a smile on your face!